 You will need the following to make a tire plug repair:

 - Compressed air to refill the tire

-There are all kinds of tire plug kits, but you want the most complete kit, which comes with the plugs, the install tool, and the reamer tool.
-Some kits just come with the plugs and installer, but the reamer tool is a necessary component to a good repair.
-Some kits come with liquid cement, you can use it or not, the cement helps make a permanent repair.
+There are all kinds of tire plugging kits, but you want the most complete kit, which comes with the plugs, the install tool and the reamer tool.
+Some flat tire repair kits just come with the plugs and installer, but the reamer tool is a necessary component to a good repair.
+Some kits also come with liquid cement.
+You can use it or not, but the cement helps make a permanent repair.